surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

 # Menu Button
-On the bottom-right corner, there is a small menu button.
-Left-clicking on it will reveal configuration options.
+You can find this menu in the bottom-right corner of Surge's interface.
+Clicking it reveals various configuration options.

 Note: Some of these options are also present at the top of the user interface for easier access (see [Status Area](#status-area)).